 Teachers are joined by a highly skilled Careers Advisor, School Counsellor and Associate support staff in providing outstanding support to students in every aspect of their Post 16 education.

 It is a safeguarding requirement for all Sixth Form students to visibly wear their student ID lanyard.
 This is essential as Sixth Form students do not wear a school uniform and need to be recognisable to main school students and staff.
-All students will be issued with their own student ID lanyard in September 2016 and will be responsible for its safe keeping.
+All students will be issued with their own student ID lanyard at the start of the year and will be responsible for its safe keeping.
 Replacement ID will incur a charge of £5.00.

 For further information please contact: Mr M Blythe – Head of Post 16 (Post16@sghs.org.uk).